Reasons to use schedule

 An essential part of time tracking is to plan the work of your team in advance and know what they should work on now and in the future.
 We offer to do that in our Schedule tab.
 It helps to stay on track for weeks ahead.

 The aim of the tool is to plan hours on a project level against weekly capacity a member has.
 It allows seeing what projects they should work and how many hours to dedicate to each project.
 A manager also sees if a team member is free to start working on another project.

 Another reason to use schedule is to put the absence hours of your team to exclude it from general member capacity and have a more precise understanding of available time a user has.

 How to start scheduling hours

-You can create an assignment by clicking on the green button in the upper right-hand corner or capture a period on the user/project calendar.
-An assignment is a number of hours per day or per a selected period for a member should spend on a project.
-You can make an assignment on one project at a time but select multiple members.
+You can create an assignment by clicking on the green plus button in the upper right-hand corner or capture a period on the user/project/client calendar.
+An assignment is a number of hours per selected period for a member should spend on a project.

 What else you should know